-Flowers are small clusters, white to pink, stalked, and five-petaled.
+- Small clusters of flowers which are white to pink, stalked, and five-petaled.

 Habitat & Ecology

-Mowing is effective, but can also damage native species.
+- Mowing is effective, but BEWARE as this can also damage native species.
 If roots are not manually removed, mowing several times per year for 3-5 years is necessary to exhaust root reserves.
 If mowing is only conducted once per year it should be done as plants begin to flower.

-If plants are cut, all plant material must be collected in bags and incinerated or buried deeply at a landfill.
+- If plants are cut, all plant material must be collected in bags and disposed of at a landfill.

 Click here for a manual/mechanical management prescription for Himalayan blackberry.

-Download the Invasive Species Council of BC's TIPS sheet on Himalayan blackberry here.
+Download the Invasive Species Council of BC's factsheet on Himalayan blackberry here.

 Download the Metro Vancouver's Best Management Practices for Himalayan blackberry here (pg.
 10-18).